 We are mission-driven, student-centric

-NWEA® is a research-based, not-for-profit organization that supports students and educators worldwide by creating assessment solutions that precisely measure growth and proficiency—and provide insights to help tailor instruction.
+NWEA is a research-based, not-for-profit organization that supports students and educators worldwide by creating assessment solutions that precisely measure growth and proficiency—and provide insights to help tailor instruction.
 For 40 years, NWEA has developed Pre-K–12 assessments and professional learning offerings to help advance all students along their optimal learning paths.
-Our tools are trusted by educators in 140 countries and more than half the schools in the US.
+Our tools are trusted by educators in more than 9,500 schools, districts, and education agencies in 145 countries.

 How to connect with us: